NCrashed/asteroids-arena/README.md

 - ATS2.
 Low level FP language with dependent typing that will allow mutation in place, redundant checks elimination and zero cost abstractions. **On hold**.
 - D. Curious to test it with GC and without GC.
 Not started yet.
 - Zig.
 Low level alternative to pure C. Curious in performance and if it easy to bind to C libraries.
 Not started yet.
 - Rust.
-Curious in performance and expressive power comparing to Haskell. **In progress**.
+Curious in performance and expressive power comparing to Haskell. **Done**.

 # Results